 The project

-The vectors involved in sectoral coupling
+The vectors involved in sector coupling

 (source: Frontier Economics)